bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Animation Play State Demo</h4>

-Hover over the ball below to see the animation in action.
-Click to pause the animation.
+<p>Hover over the ball below to see the animation in action.
+Click to pause
+the animation.</p>

 <h4>Animation Fill Mode</h4>

-The animation-fill-mode property identifies how an element should be styled either before, after, or before and after an animation is run.
+<p>The animation-fill-mode property identifies how an element should be
+styled either before, after, or before and after an animation is run.
-The animation-fill-mode property accepts four keyword values, including none, forwards, backwards, and both.
+The animation-fill-mode property accepts four keyword values, including none, forwards, backwards, and both.</p>

-The none value will not apply any styles to an element before or after an animation has been run.
+<p>The none value will not apply any styles to an element before or after
+an animation has been run.</p>

-The forwards value will keep the styles declared within the last specified keyframe.
-These styles may, however, be affected by the animation-direction and animation-iteration-count property values, changing exactly where an animation ends.
+<p>The forwards value will keep the styles declared within the last
+specified keyframe.
+These styles may, however, be affected by the animation-direction and animation-iteration-count property values, changing exactly where an animation ends.</p>

-The backwards value will apply the styles within the first specified keyframe as soon as being identified, before the animation has been run.
+<p>The backwards value will apply the styles within the first specified
+keyframe as soon as being identified, before the animation has been run.
 This does include applying those styles during any time that may be set within an animation delay.
-The backwards value may also be affected by the animation-direction property value.
+The backwards value may also be affected by the animation-direction property value.</p>

-Lastly, the both value will apply the behaviors from both the forwards and backwards values.
+<p>Lastly, the both value will apply the behaviors from both
+the forwards and backwards values.</p>

 <details>
   <summary>Example, Animation</summary>